IntentArchitect/Docs/articles/whats-new/2023/07/index.md

   - **[Http Client mapping to a Service can select specific operations now](#http-client-mapping-to-a-service-can-select-specific-operations-now)** - Granular reference operation selection now possible.

 ## Update details

+### Module based documentation

+We are adding module orientated documentation, which can be accessed through the modules `ProjectUrl`.
+This documentation takes the form of a mark down readme file, which is available in the module repository, the idea being, all our modules will eventually have documentation available in this way.

+As an example, the `Intent.Modules.EntityFrameworkCore` modules documentation is available [here](https://github.com/IntentArchitect/Intent.Modules.NET/blob/development/Modules/Intent.Modules.EntityFrameworkCore/README.md).

 ### SignalR (Preview)